Empress Deng Sui — Beautiful Queen and Excellent Female Politician of the Eastern Han Dynasty

 Most importantly, Deng Sui constrained her clan very well.

-As powerful as she was, people from her clan had quite behaved.
-Her brothers got political occupations based on their abilities, and none of them obtained paramount power like other empress dowagers’ relatives in the history of China.
+As powerful as she was, individuals from her clan maintained relatively modest behavior.
+Her brothers secured political positions based on their abilities, yet none of them attained paramount power like the relatives of other empress dowagers in history.

 Deng Sui also established a private school for the people of her clan, teaching them to stay humble and polite.